owid/owid-grapher/README.md

 Finally, run `yarn dev` and head to `localhost:3030`.
 If everything is going to plan, you should see a login screen!
 The default user account is "admin@example.com" with a password of "admin".

-You may (optionally) want to run a static build, which produces the public chart urls: `node dist/src/bakeCharts.js`.
+You may (optionally) want to run a static build, which produces the public chart urls: `yarn tsn src/bakeCharts.ts`.
 You only need to run this static build manually after a database import, otherwise it happens automatically when a chart is updated.

 ## Migrations

 If you need to make changes to the MySQL database structure, these are specified by [typeorm](http://typeorm.io/#/) migration files.
 Use `yarn typeorm migration:create -n MigrationName` and then populate the file with the SQL statements to alter the tables, using past migration files for reference if needed.
 Then run migrations with `yarn typeorm migration:run`.

-## Development console

-You can run `yarn c` to get a node REPL with the database connection opened and models preloaded into the context.
-Then you can e.g. inspect all charts: `await Chart.find()`.
-Note that this depends on the `--experimental-repl-await` option introduced in node 10.

 ## Architecture notes